-ENTRY FORM FOR THE 2009 FIA FORMULA ONE WORLD CHAMPIONSHIP
+ENTRY FORM FOR THE FIA FORMULA ONE WORLD CHAMPIONSHIP

 THE APPLICANT

-Full Company Name

-Country Of Incorporation

-Registration Number

-Date Of Incorporation

-Country Of Residence
+Full Company Name Country Of Incorporation Registration Number Date Of Incorporation Country Of Residence Registered Office

-Registered Office

-Trogistorea Omeo

 Trading Address

 Tel

 Fax

 E-mail

 Directors

-T. D

 Team Principal

-Te eam Manager
+Team Manager

-Aι uthorised Representatives Title
+Authorised Representatives Title

-wi th sole power to bind the company Title
+with sole power to bind the company Title

-Title
+T :0

-C ONSTRUCTOR'S DETAILS OF ENTRY
+CONSTRUCTOR'S DETAILS OF ENTRY

-Na ational Competitor Licence Issued By
+National Competitor Licence Issued By

-Nι umber
+Number

-Te eam Name
+Team Name

-(w hich must include the
+(which must include the

-Na ame of the chassis)
+Name of the chassis)

-e hereby apply to enter the 2009 FIA Forr ach and every Event : mula One World Championship and we undertake to participate in
+We hereby apply to enter the [] FIA Formula One World Championship and we undertake to participate in each and every Event :

-i) With the make of the car referred to below Regulations w which we nominate for the purpose of Article 6.2 of the Sporting
+With the make of the car referred to below which we nominate for the purpose of Article 6.2 of the i) Sporting Regulations

 Name of the Chassis

 Make of the Engine

-ii) With the drivers referred to below which Regulations we nominate for the purpose of Articles 13.2e) & 19.1 of the Sporting
+With the drivers referred to below which we nominate for the purpose of Articles 13.2e) & 19.1 of the ii) Sporting Regulations

 Driver of the first car [or]

 Licence Number Issued By

 Driver of the second car [or]

 Licence Number Issued By

 (tick only if applicable)

-- [] We wish to nominate the name of the driver of the first car subsequent to this application.
-For this purpose we expressly agree to be bound by the provisions of Article 13.2e) of the Sporting Regulations. - [] We wish to nominate the name of the driver of the second car subsequent to this application.
+We wish to nominate the name of the driver of the first car subsequent to this application.
+For [] this purpose we expressly agree to be bound by the provisions of Article 13.2e) of the Sporting Regulations.

+[] We wish to nominate the name of the driver of the second car subsequent to this application.
 For this purpose we expressly agree to be bound by the provisions of Article 13.2(e) of the Sporting Regulations.

-We confirm that we have read and understand the provisions of the International Sporting Code, the 2009 Formula One Technical Regulations and the 2009 Formula One Sporting Regulations.
-We agree to be bound by them (as supplemented or amended) and further we agree on our own behalf and on behalf of everyone associated with our participation in the 2009 FIA Formula One World Championship to observe them.
+We confirm that we have read and understand the provisions of the International Sporting Code, the Formula One Technical Regulations and the Formula One Sporting Regulations.
+We agree to be bound by them (as supplemented or amended) and further we agree on our own behalf and on behalf of everyone associated with our participation in the FIA Formula One World Championship to observe them.

-We declare that we have examined this Entry Form and that the information given is true, correct and complete and we undertake to pay the entry fee of €309,000 (three hundred and nine thousand Euros) to the FIA no later than 1 November 2008.
-We understand and agree that any changes must be notified to the FIA in writing within 7 days of such change to allow reappraisal of the entry.
+We declare that we have examined this Entry Form and that the information given is true, correct and complete and we undertake to pay the entry fee of €309,000 (three hundred and nine thousand Euros) (as may be amended in accordance with The 2009 Concorde Agreement) to the FIA no later than 1 November of the year prior to the year to which this application relates.
+We understand and agree that any changes must be notified to the FIA in writing within 7 days of such change to allow reappraisal of the entry in accordance with the provisions of The 2009 Concorde Agreement.

-SIGNED BY (SIGNATURE)

-(PRINT NAME OF THE PERSON SIGNING)

-being a person duly authorised

-to sign for and on behalf of

-(PRINT FULL NAME OF APPLICANT)
+SIGNED BY (SIGNATURE) (PRINT NAME OF THE PERSON SIGNING) being a person duly authorised to sign for and on behalf of (PRINT FULL NAME OF APPLICANT)

 Date

-TO BE COMP LETED BY THE FIA
+TO BE COMPLETED BY THE FIA

-Super Licence Number Driver n°1

-Super licence Number Driver n°2
+Super Licence Number Driver n°1 Super licence Number Driver n°2 Date of Acceptance